Antonio Gramsci: Legacy

-As a socialist, Gramsci's legacy has been disputed.
-Togliatti, who led the party (renamed as Italian Communist Party, PCI) after World War II and whose gradualist approach was a forerunner to Eurocommunism, claimed that the PCI's practices during this period were congruent with Gramscian thought.
-It is speculated that he would likely have been expelled from his Party if his true views had been known, particularly his growing hostility to Stalin.
+As a socialist, Gramsci's legacy has been met with a mixed reception.
+Togliatti, who led the party (renamed in 1943 as the Italian Communist Party, PCI) after World War II and whose gradualist approach was a forerunner to Eurocommunism, stated that the PCI's practices during this period were congruent with Gramscian thought.
+It is speculated that he would likely have been expelled from his party if his true views had been known, particularly his growing hostility towards Joseph Stalin.